 - Any interpreter who has worked less than one hundred and fifty days and who wishes to be included on the list of pre-candidates with a view to becoming a candidate shall submit a request to the Committee on Admissions and Language Classification.
 Such request shall be signed by at least three active members, who thereby confirm that the pre-candidate really does work as a conference interpreter but without giving any guarantee as regards professional quality.
 The request shall be accompanied by remittance of the required administration fee.

 - The pre-candidate's name, address and customary working languages (but not a language classification as defined in this regulation) as well as the names of the active members introducing her or him shall be published on the appropriate list.
-As a general rule, no pre-candidate shall have the right to remain on this list for a period exceeding three years.
+As a general rule, no pre-candidate shall have the right to remain on this list for a period exceeding five years.

 - Any interpreter who for one hundred and fifty days of work has, without exception, observed the Association's Code of Professional Ethics and all its other rules and regulations as well as the other rules of the profession may apply to be admitted to the Association as a candidate with a view to becoming an active or associate member.
 Such request shall be made to the Committee on Admissions and Language Classification.
 It shall be signed by at least three sponsors at most three years before the date of receipt of the file by the Secretariat.
 It must be accompanied by remittance of the required administration fee.

 - Once the committee is sure that the case submitted by the candidate satisfies the provisions laid down heretofore, her or his name and address as well as the requested language classification and the names of her or his sponsors shall be published on the list of candidates.

 - Until such time as they are admitted as active or associate members of the Association, matters concerning candidates shall fall within the purview of the Committee on Admissions and Language Classification.
 This committee shall, in particular, decide on the measures provided for in Article 31(4) of the Statutes.